trajectory-invariants/invariants_py_ros/README.md

 Dependencies:

 - ROS Noetic on Ubuntu 20.04 is assumed to be installed.
-Other versions of ROS/Ubuntu should work as well.
+Other versions of ROS and Ubuntu should normally work as well but haven't been tested.
-- A catkin workspace is assumed to be created (e.g. at `~/catkin_ws`) and configured for Python 3 using catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3`.
+- A catkin workspace is assumed to be created (e.g. at `~/catkin_ws`) and configured for Python 3 using `catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3`.
 - [invariants_py](https://github.com/trajectory-invariants/invariants_py) should be installed in your Python environment.

 Open a terminal and clone the [invariants_py_ros](https://gitlab.kuleuven.be/robotgenskill/ros-packages/invariants_py_ros) repository into your Catkin workspace: